Temptation of Wife (South Korean TV series)

-Temptation of Wife, also called Lure of Wife, is South Korean television series starring Jang Seo-hee, Byun Woo-min, Kim Seo-hyung and Lee Jae-hwang.
+Temptation of Wife, also called Lure of Wife, is a South Korean television series starring Jang Seo-hee, Byun Woo-min, Kim Seo-hyung and Lee Jae-hwang.
 It aired on SBS TV every Mondays to Fridays at 19:20 from November 3, 2008, to May 1, 2009, for 129 episodes.
 Temptation of Wife was a highly watched drama in South Korea.
 Despite many controversies concerning the questionable content of the drama, it remains one of the most viewed dramas with a daily average viewership of around 30%, and netted the cast several awards including the Daesang (Grand Prize) for lead actress Jang Seo Hee at the SBS Drama Awards.

 Temptation of Wife was part of the "Wife Trilogy", which includes Two Wives and Wife Returns.
-The series has localised adaptations from Indonesia, China, the Philippines, Vietnam, and Malaysia, as well as a 2009 male version of the series titled Temptation of an Angel.
+The series has localised adaptations from Indonesia, China, the Philippines, Vietnam, Turkey and Malaysia, as well as a 2009 male version of the series titled Temptation of an Angel.